ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 --- abstract

-Lightweight location tracking tags are in wide use to allow users to locate items.
-These tags function as a component of a crowdsourced tracking network in which devices belonging to other network users (e.g., phones) report which tags they see and their location, thus allowing the owner(s) of the tag to determine where their tag was most recently seen.
-While there are many legitimate uses of these tags, they are also susceptible to misuse for the purpose of stalking and abuse.
-A protocol that allows others to detect unwanted location trackers must incorporate an understanding of the unwanted tracking landscape today.
-This document provides a threat analysis for this purpose, including a taxonomy of unwanted tracking and potential attacks against detection of unwanted location tracking (DULT) protocols.
+Lightweight Location-tracking Tags are in wide use to allow users to locate items.
+These Tags function as a component of a crowdsourced tracking network in which Devices belonging to other network users (e.g., phones) report which Tags they see and their location, thus allowing the Owner(s) of the Tag to determine where their Tag was most recently seen.
+While there are many legitimate uses of these Tags, they are also susceptible to misuse for the purpose of stalking and abuse.
+A protocol that allows others to detect unwanted location trackers must incorporate an understanding of the Unwanted Tracking landscape today.
+This document provides a threat analysis for this purpose, including a taxonomy of Unwanted Tracking and potential attacks against detection of unwanted location tracking (DULT) protocols.
 The document defines what is in and out of scope for the unwanted location tracking protocols, and provides design requirements, constraints, and considerations for implementation of protocols to detect unwanted location tracking.

 --- middle

 # Introduction

-Location tracking tags are devices that allow users to locate items.
-These tags function as a component of a crowdsourced tracking network in which devices belonging to other network users (e.g., phones) report on the location of tags they have seen.
+Location-tracking Tags are Devices that allow users to locate items.
+These Tags function as a component of a Crowdsourced Network in which Devices belonging to other network users (e.g., phones) report on the location of Tags they have seen.
 At a high level, this works as follows:

   - Tags ("accessories") transmit an advertisement payload containing accessory-specific information.
-The payload indicates whether the accessory is separated from its owner(s) and thus potentially lost.
+The payload indicates whether the accessory is separated from its Owner(s) and thus potentially lost.
-  - Devices belonging to other users ("non-owner devices") observe those payloads and if the payload is in a separated mode, reports its location to some central service.
+  - Devices belonging to other users ("non-Owner Devices") observe those payloads and if the payload is in a separated mode, reports its location to some central service.
-  - The owner(s) queries the central service for the location of their accessory.
+  - The Owner(s) queries the central service for the location of their accessory.

-A naive implementation of this design exposes both a tag's user and anyone who might be targeted for location tracking by a tag's user, to considerable privacy risk.
+A naive implementation of this design exposes both a Tag's user and anyone who might be targeted for location tracking by a Tag's user, to considerable privacy risk.
 In particular:

   - If accessories simply have a fixed identifier that is reported back to the tracking network, then the central server is able to track any accessory without the user's assistance, which is clearly undesirable.
-  - Any attacker who can guess a tag ID can query the central server for its location.
+  - Any Attacker who can guess a Tag ID can query the central server for its location.
-  - An attacker can surreptitiously plant an accessory on a target and thus track them by tracking their "own" accessory.
+  - An Attacker can surreptitiously plant an accessory on a target and thus track them by tracking their "own" accessory.
-  - Attackers could launch Denial-of-Service (DoS) attacks by flooding the tracking service with spoofed tag reports, disrupting real updates and overwhelming the central server.
+  - Attackers could launch Denial-of-Service (DoS) attacks by flooding the tracking service with spoofed Tag reports, disrupting real updates and overwhelming the central server.
-  - Frequent co-location of multiple tags enables the central server or a passive observer to infer social relationships, routines, or group behaviors, compromising user privacy without consent.
+  - Frequent co-location of multiple Tags enables the central server or a passive observer to infer social relationships, routines, or group behaviors, compromising user privacy without consent.

-While location tracking tags have existed for over a decade, they became especially widely-used in the Global North in the last several years as crowdsourced networks were deployed by major smart phone manufacturers.
-However, due to their reliance on a high density of non-owner devices for the network to be effective and the relative cost of location tracking tags, location tracker use in the Global South is typically limited to affluent communities.
-If the cost of non-owner devices and location tracking tags decrease, an uptick of unwanted location tracking could also occur in contexts where it is currently infeasible.
+While Location-tracking Tags have existed for over a decade, they became especially widely-used in the Global North in the last several years as Crowdsourced Networks were deployed by major smart phone manufacturers.
+However, due to their reliance on a high density of non-Owner Devices for the network to be effective and the relative cost of Location-tracking Tags, location tracker use in the Global South is typically limited to affluent communities.
+If the cost of non-Owner Devices and Location-tracking Tags decrease, an uptick of unwanted location tracking could also occur in contexts where it is currently infeasible.

-Detecting unwanted location tracking is currently left to individual tracking tag manufacturers and software on non-owner devices.
+Detecting unwanted location tracking is currently left to individual tracking Tag manufacturers and software on non-Owner Devices.
 Each manufacturer and smartphone operating system has different implementations to prevent unwanted location tracking, which may or may not be compatible with other manufacturers or operating systems.
-The goal of the IETF Detecting Unwanted Location Tracking (DULT) working group is to standardize a protocol between location tracking tags and non-owner devices.
+The goal of the IETF Detecting Unwanted Location Tracking (DULT) working group is to standardize a protocol between Location-tracking Tags and non-Owner Devices.

 In order to standardize a protocol for detecting unwanted location tracking, thus minimizing the privacy risks described above, it is necessary to analyze and be able to model different privacy threats.
-This document includes: 1) a taxonomy of unwanted location tracking, 2) methods attackers could use to circumvent unwanted location tracking protocols, and 3) design considerations for implementing unwanted location tracking protocols.
-The taxonomy of unwanted location tracking uses a flexible framework to provide analysis and modeling of different threat actors, as well as models of potential victims based on their threat context.
-It defines how these attacker and victim persona models can be combined into threat models.
+This document includes: 1) a taxonomy of unwanted location tracking, 2) methods Attackers could use to circumvent unwanted location tracking protocols, and 3) design considerations for implementing unwanted location tracking protocols.
+The taxonomy of unwanted location tracking uses a flexible framework to provide analysis and modeling of different threat actors, as well as models of potential Victims based on their threat context.
+It defines how these Attacker and Victim persona models can be combined into threat models.
 The section on methods to circumvent detection of unwanted location tracking includes a threat matrix and description of several different possible attack vectors.
 Finally, the design considerations section focuses on specific requirements and constraints for successfully detecting unwanted location tracking, alerting users, and providing guidance on disabling trackers (if desired).
-This threat model document is intended to inform the work of the implementation of the DULT protocol as described in {{!I-D.draft-ietf-dult-accessory-protocol}} and {{!I-D.draft-ietf-dult-finding}}.
-The DULT protocol is based on an earlier Internet Draft; see {{!I-D.draft-ledvina-apple-google-unwanted-trackers}}.
+This threat model document is intended to inform the work of the implementation of the DULT Protocol as described in {{!I-D.draft-ietf-dult-accessory-protocol}} and {{!I-D.draft-ietf-dult-finding}}.
+The DULT Protocol is based on an earlier Internet Draft; see {{!I-D.draft-ledvina-apple-google-unwanted-trackers}}.

-There are many types of technology that can be used for location tracking that have similarities to unwanted location tracking using tracking tags.
+There are many types of technology that can be used for location tracking that have similarities to unwanted location tracking using tracking Tags.
 It is infeasible to attempt to describe a threat analysis for each possible technology in this document.
-The threat model described here is likely not applicable to the following areas: app-based technologies such as parental monitoring apps, Internet of Things (IoT) devices that are easily discoverable, connected cars, or user accounts for cloud services or social media.
+The threat model described here is likely not applicable to the following areas: app-based technologies such as parental monitoring apps, Internet of Things (IoT) Devices that are easily discoverable, connected cars, or user accounts for cloud services or social media.
 A notable exception to this is GPS trackers; see {{bluetooth-vs-other-technologies}} for relevant information and recommendations.

 # Conventions and Definitions

 ## Conventions
-{::boilerplate bcp14-tagged}
+{::boilerplate bcp14-Tagged}

 ## Definitions